Landlords sometimes decide to sell with their tenants still in the property.

 Most tenants still prefer the flexibility of renting than buying their own home.

-Do I have to comply with house viewings?
+Do tenants have to allow house viewings?

 If the visit is at short notice or unsuitable, tenants can:

 Tenants do not have to keep the property in a specific condition for viewings.
+And landlords cannot expect tenants to make stage the property.

 Tenants should compromise on convenient viewing times.